 How To Automatically Organize Similar Type Of Files In Specific Folders

-Classifier is simple script written by a fellow Linux user Bhrigu Srivastava using Python programming language.
-This script will automatically organize your files based on the file extension to different directories.
+Classifier is simple python script that will automatically organize your files based on the file extension to different directories.
 Say for example, it will automatically create a directory called Audio and move all mp3 files in it.
 Similarly, It moves all zip/tar files to a folder called Archive, films to a folder called Videos and so on.
-You don’t need to anything.
+You don’t need to manually create folders and move the files to the respective folders.
 Just install and run this utility, it will take care of everything.
 To put this simply, Classifier organizes files in your directory instantly, by classifying them into different folders.
 Sounds useful, isn’t it?
 Indeed!

 Since it is written using python language, we can easily install it using pip, a python package manager.